 Raising animals is so much fun!
 Here at WindSwept Farm we get to raise goats, chickens, ducks, rabbits, and bees.
-We hope to add cows to our homestead in 2018.
+We hope to add cows and sheep to our homestead in 2018.

 We love our farm animals.
 They are really fun to raise.